Give 'em Something to Talk About: Leverage Your Company's Grapevine

 - Get them talking.
 Nurturing and tending your company grapevine is all about fertilizing it with many points of view.
 Ask individual employees to offer suggestions on how to improve communication within your company as well as its reputation with the outside world.

 - Say it without words.
 If you want to show employees that hard work, innovative problem solving, and risk taking are attributes your company values, have an awards ceremony.
-Often, showing is a more powerful way to shape company communications than simply telling.
+Often, showing is a more powerful way to shape company company communications than simply telling.